 Ringworm may be an extremely infectious fungal skin infection that causes a ring-like red or silvery patch on the skin which will be scaly, inflamed or itchy.

-Ringworm often affects the arms and legs, but it can appear almost anywhere on the body.
+Ringworm often influences the palms and legs, but it can appear almost anywhere on the body.

 Scarlet fever may be an extremely contagious bacterial infection that sometimes affects children between two and eight years aged.
-It causes a particular pink-red rash, which seems like sandpaper to the touch and should be itchy.
+It is a pink-red rash.

-It often starts with pharyngitis, fever, and headache, with the rash developing two to 5 days after infection.
-The rash usually occurs on the chest and stomach before spreading to other areas of the body, like the ears and neck.
+It frequently begins with pharyngitis, fever, and headache, with the rash growing two to 5 days after infection.
+The rash normally occurs on the chest and stomach earlier than spreading to other regions of the body, just like the ears and neck.